Hello and welcome to my Burton Malavita bindings review.

 Overall the Malavita are great freestyle or all-mountain freestyle bindings.
-They are leaning more towards the freestyle type riding more so than all-mountain and more so towards freestyle/park riding than the Cartels and the Genesis.
 They have great board feel and are super comfy and shock absorbing.

-They have been very consistent for me over 50+ days riding them so far.
+They have been very consistent for me 80+ days riding them so far.

 More Info, Current Prices and Where to Buy Online